superlinked/superlinked/docs/superlinked/framework/dsl/space/categorical_similarity_space.md

             set to 0, or negative_filter if set.
 By this we can control if a category_input not in categories will be similar to other category_inputs not in categories.
-Note that the same category_inputs not in categories will not be similar to each other either. category_separator (str | None): The delimiter used to separate multiple categories within a single input field.
-This is relevant only when `category_input` is expected to contain multiple categories.
+Note that the same category_inputs not in categories will not be similar to each other either.
     Raises:
         InvalidSchemaException: If a schema object does not have a corresponding node in the similarity space.